xAndreiLi/logHours/README.md

 # logHours
-ASU TAS tool to log 8 days of shifts across 2 weeks Uses Selenium to log in to ASU, request Duo Authentication, and submit shift hours.
+ASU TAS tool to log 8 days of shifts across 2 weeks.

+Uses Selenium to log in to ASU, request Duo Authentication, and submit shift hours.

 Inputs to the script are